-This topic provides an overview of Classic Load Balancer (CLB).
-CLB distributes inbound network traffic across multiple backend servers based on forwarding rules.
-You can use CLB to improve the responsiveness and availability of your applications.
+Classic Load Balancer (CLB) distributes inbound network traffic across multiple backend servers based on forwarding rules.
+You can use CLB to improve the performance and availability of your applications.

-A CLB instance is a running load balancing service entity that receives traffic and distributes traffic to backend servers.
-To get started with CLB, you must create a CLB instance and add at least one listener and two ECS instances to the CLB instance.|
+|Instance||A CLB instance is an entity that provides load balancing services by distributing network traffic across backend servers.
+To get started with CLB, you must create a CLB instance and add at least one listener and two backend servers to the CLB instance.|

-A listener checks client requests and forwards them to backend servers.
-A listener also performs health checks on backend servers.|
+|Listener||Listeners check for client requests and forward the requests to backend servers.
+Listeners also perform health checks on backend servers.|

 - High availability